 According to McAfee’s Custom Applications and IaaS Trends report, every company is now a software company, as the average enterprise has 464 custom applications deployed today.

-Try to look at your organization now.
+Try to look at your organisation now.
 You may discover that you’re working with a lot of custom applications in order to perform business-critical functions.
-With low-code application development, it can be easier for your organization to address any issues or create entirely new applications to keep up with your employees’ or customers’ demands.
+With low-code application development, it can be easier for your organisation to address any issues or create entirely new applications to keep up with your employees’ or customers’ demands.

 You’re working with legacy systems.